shrey-111/Note-App/README.md

-# Random-Password-Generator
+# Note App
-A rendom password generator website created using HTML , CSS and Java Script
+A note app website created using HTML , CSS and Java Script